nbrugger-tgm/Niton-Media-Framework/README.md

 I am not done and there will be much more in the future.
 ### JSON
 This part became a seperate project : [JsonIO](https://github.com/nbrugger-tgm/JsonIO)<br>
-~~This is one of the parts i am the most proud of, because it seems to be the only simple to use working and well designed.
-The package is as you can predict `com.niton.media.json` .~~
-~~Another very very cool feature is an VERY easy Serialisation where you can generate JSON out of Java Objects.~~ ~~For this purpose you can use~~ ~~`new JsonObject(instanceToSerialize)`~~

 ## Where to use
 You can use this API great for :